Does My Helper Have Liability Insurance? A Guide for Families

 Blog /

-What to know about caregiver protections on Herewith
+What to know about hiring on Herewith

-Professional Liability Insurance:
+Professional Liability Insurance

-When does workers’ compensation coverage take effect for my caregiver?
+When does workers’ compensation coverage take effect?

 Workers’ compensation becomes available when you elect to use HomeWork Solutions to manage payroll for Helpers you’ve hired for ongoing in-home care services.